Submissions Open

 • We accept unpublished and previously published material if you retain the rights.

-• We encourage you to submit a photo or other image that compliments or relates to your text.
+• We encourage you to submit an author photo or other image that compliments or relates to your text.

-• Simultaneous submissions are welcomed, but please let us know immediately if your work is accepted elsewhere.
+• Simultaneous submissions are welcomed, but please let us know if your work is accepted elsewhere.

 • Please allow up to 90 days for a response.
 We will do our best to get back with you well before this.
 If you don’t hear back from after this time, please feel free to contact us again.